Financially reviewed by Patrick Flood, CFA.

 Commodities are obviously useful to your everyday life, but not really as a long-term investment in financial markets.
 Think of owning a commodities fund as just paying for their storage somewhere.
 With technological advances, we would expect commodity prices to fall or stay flat over the long term.
-After fees (commodities funds are expensive; the popular PDBC costs 0.59%), a commodities position is likely losing to inflation.
+After fees (commodities funds are expensive; the popular PDBC costs 0.59%), commodities are likely losing to inflation.
 And indeed they have historically; commodities have had negative real returns over the last 100 years.

 But what about gold, the most popular commodity?
 Don't a lot of people invest in it?

 Like other commodities, gold is not a value-producing asset, meaning it has a long-term real expected return of zero.
 Gold invariably reduces the portfolio’s volatility and risk due to its low correlation to both stocks and bonds, but it likely simply drags down the portfolio's long-term total return.
 I’ll be the first to admit that again, this tradeoff – sacrificing returns to lower the portfolio’s risk – may be perfectly acceptable, suitable, and even desirable for very risk-averse investors or for retirees, but I’d imagine that for most people reading this who have a reasonably long investing horizon, an asset like gold only creates an opportunity cost where you could have held something else in its place – basically, that there are other things, like bonds and TIPS, that can do a better job than gold of achieving the same goal.

 The usual pro-gold argument is its ability to hedge against inflation.
 Unfortunately, the shiny metal has not been a reliable inflation hedge historically.
-Lastly, gold and metals funds always have higher fees, with broad metals funds being even pricier than gold funds, and also remember that gold in a taxable account is taxed as a collectible at 28%.
+Lastly, gold and metals funds always have higher fees, with broad metals funds being even pricier than gold funds, and also remember that gold in a taxable account is taxed as a collectible at rates up to 28%.

 Those who still want some gold can use the fund SGOL.
 Gold is extremely volatile, meaning its value fluctuates wildly.
 Consequently, if you hold gold alongside stocks and intermediate treasury bonds, as the retiree probably would, I'd keep it at no more than 10% of the portfolio.